ProbAct: A Probabilistic Activation Function for Deep Neural Networks: Introduction

 \section{Introduction}

-Activation functions add a non-linearity to neural networks and thus the ability to learn complex functional mappings from data~\cite{article2}.
-Different activation functions with different characteristics have been proposed thus far.
-Sigmoid~\cite{Cybenko1989} and hyperbolic tangent (Tanh) were especially popular during the early usage of neural networks~\cite{schmidhuber2015deep}.
-Those functions were used due to their monotonicity, continuity, and bounded properties.
-However, their derivatives become small when the absolute value of the input becomes large, which leads to the vanishing gradient problem when using Stochastic Gradient Descent~(SGD).
+Activation functions add non-linearity to neural networks making them learn complex functional mappings from data~\cite{article2}.
+Different activation functions with different characteristics have been proposed.
+Sigmoid~\cite{Cybenko1989} and hyperbolic tangent (Tanh) were the popular ones during the early usage of neural networks~\cite{schmidhuber2015deep} mainly due to their monotonicity, continuity, and bounded properties.
 In recent times, the Rectified Linear Unit (ReLU)~\cite{nair2010rectified} has become an extremely popular activation function for neural networks.
-ReLU is defined as:
+Several variants of ReLU have been proposed, e.g., Leaky ReLU~\cite{xu2015empirical}, Parametric ReLU (PReLU)~\cite{he2015delving}, and Exponential Linear Unit (ELU)~\cite{2015arXiv151107289C}.